Maui Elopement Guide

 Po’olenalena Beach

-South of Maui and close to Wailea resorts is Po’olenalena Beach.
+South of Maui and close to Wailea Resorts is Po’olenalena Beach.
 We love this beach because it’s large, has two sides to it, and has some pretty epic lava rock formations.
 There’s also a green area with dramatic trees and beach grass, perfect for your wedding portraits.
 If you’re thinking about eloping here, then plan a sunset or morning ceremony.

 Wai’anapanapa State Park

 If you’re looking for a little bit of everything, then check out Wai’anapanapa State Park.
 You’ll get to enjoy rugged shorelines, black sand beaches, sea arches, and amazing views all around you.
 You’ll be able to take portraits of hills and valleys.
-The amount of beach activities here are limited, so most people don’t stay too long here.
+The amount of beach activities here is limited, so most people don’t stay too long here.
 It’s actually perfect for your elopement ceremony for that reason.
 If you’re feeling extra adventurous, then trash your wedding dress by cliff jumping from one of the islets from the bay.

-Paipu Beach
+Poipu Beach

 Palauea Beach (White Rock)

 This beach is quiet and lovely with secluded areas and calming waters.
-Be warned there are no bathrooms here, but that shouldn’t stop you from picking Palauea beach, also known as White Rock, for your elopement.
+Be warned there are no bathrooms here, but that shouldn’t stop you from picking Palauea Beach, also known as White Rock, for your elopement.

 When to Elope in Maui